lucasBRYG/eulerProject/problems/001-Multiples-Of-3-and-5/README.md

 ![Euler's Summation Formula](./assets/eulerSummation.png)

+There is the small restriction that a needs to be 1, but that's fine for our purposes here.

 So we'll need to modify it to give us the sum of multiples of 3 and 5, and we still have the issue of common multiples of 3 and 5.
 However this is a fairly basic computation and it lends itself to rather simple generalization.
 What we need is to do an integer division of 'b' by x, where x will be a constant (for our purposes the constants we need are 3 and 5).
 Next we can add our sums for 3 and 5, and subtract the sums for 15 (b div 15).
 Easy peasy!